YuliyaSheludyakova/Book-My-Trip/README.md

 * Front-End
   - HTML
   - CSS
-  - TypeScript
+  - JavaScript / TypeScript
   - Angular, incl.
 Angular Material
-  - Bootstrap
-  - Font Awesome
+  - Bootstrap, Font Awesome
 * Back-End
   - Java
   - Spring Boot
-  - Hibernate
+  - JPA, Hibernate
   - PostgreSQL

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

-## Installation
+## Quickstart

-* Download this repository to the desktop.
+* Download or Clone this repository.
-* Open the root folder in a terminal.
 * Run Spring Boot in back-end.
+* The repository contains a **_sqldump.backup_** file for PostgreSQL.
+* The app has a custom color palette which has to be inserted into the file **__theming.scss_**.
+Please find further details here: **_frontend/custom-palette.md_**.
+* Open the front-end root folder in a terminal.
 * Run `npm install` and then `ng serve` for a dev server.
 Navigate to **_http://localhost:4200/_**.
 The app will automatically reload if you change any of the Angular source files.
-* The repository contains a **_sqldump.backup_** file for PostgreSQL.
-* The app has a custom color palette which has to be inserted into the file **__theming.scss_**.
-Please find further details here: **_frontend/custom-palette.md_**.

 ## Further help